 But will the configuration you choose be a good fit for your market?

 Is it realistic when faced with actual market conditions?
-There are several factors you will need to take into account when trying to get to a bottom-line cost.
+There are several factors you will need to take into account when trying to get to a bottom-line telemedicine software cost.

 Here they are: